twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 https://github.com/twolfson/twolfson.com/blob/3.21.0/test/perceptual-tests/twolfson.com_test.js

-> At the initial time I wrote this, only `dpxdt` existed which was overkill for me.
+> At the time I wrote the script, only `dpxdt` existed which was overkill for me.

 There are a few existing solutions if you want something out of the box: